iltommi/qdb-documentation/source/concepts/persistence.rst

 Eviction is an atomic operation that respects the ACID properties of requests (see :doc:`concurrency`).

-An evicted entry stays on disk until requested, at which point it is "paged in".
+An evicted entry stays on disk until requested at which point it is "paged in".

-Entries are elected for eviction using a combination of statistics and probablity (fast monte carlo algorithm).
+Entries are elected for eviction using a combination of statistics and probablity (*fast monte carlo* algorithm).

 Transient mode
 =======================================